 BWFA maintains a buy/sell/hold list of approximately 80-100 securities that it believes are appropriate investments for its clients.
 These 80-100 securities vary as to type (e.g. aggressive growth, growth, growth & income, income, international, etc.) A client's investment model (as well as certain other factors) defines the proportion of each security type that is held in the client's account.
-BWFA follows news, broad research resources, published analyses, and developments that it believes might influence the price, direction, and long-run suitability of each of the 80-100 investments.
+BWFA follows news, broad research resources, published analyses, and developments that it believes might influence each of the 80-100 investments.
 Based on our research of companies and the economy, we endeavor to select those securities that we believe represent the most attractive opportunities for our clients over the long term.
 Our core investment time horizon is typically three to five years.
-Our investment objective is long-term growth of capital.
-See Item 8.A, page 14 for a discussion of BWFA's methods of analysis for managing assets.
-See Item 13.A(1), page 24 for additional information on BWFA's buy/sell/hold list.
+Our investment objective is generally long-term growth of capital.
+See Item 8.A for a discussion of BWFA's methods of analysis for managing assets.
+See Item 13.A(1) for additional information on BWFA's buy/sell/hold list.

 BWFA uses Broadridge's Global Securities Class Action Services to monitor class action shareholder lawsuits and file claims on behalf of its clients to participate in cases where they may be eligible to receive proceeds due to legal settlements.
 Processing of class action claims are subject to a contingency fee assessed directly by Broadridge, in the event a recovery is made.
-(See Item 5C.2 on page 12.)
+(See Item 5C.2.)
 Class action recoveries, less the contingency fee, are paid directly by Broadridge to BWFA clients.
 Clients may opt out of this service by advising BWFA in writing.